brucefan1983/GPUMD/doc/gpumd/input_parameters/dump_netcdf.rst

   and is refused for any other model.
 * :attr:`group_labels` requires at least one grouping method to be defined in :ref:`model.xyz <model_xyz>`.
+* The ``type`` and ``mass`` variables both carry a frame dimension, so the species and the mass of an atom always refer to the same frame.
+A trajectory sampled alongside :term:`MC` trials is therefore self-consistent.

 Examples
 --------